Shallow foundation

 A shallow foundation is a type of building foundation that transfers structural load to the earth very near to the surface, rather than to a subsurface layer or a range of depths, as does a deep foundation.
 Customarily, a shallow foundation is considered as such when the width of the entire foundation is greater than its depth.
 In comparison to deep foundations, shallow foundations are less technical, thus making them more economical and the most widely used for relatively light structures.

-Types of shallow foundation
+Types

 Footings are always wider than the members that they support.
-Structural loads from a column or wall are usually greater than 1000kPa, while the soil's bearing capacity is commonly less than that (typically less than 400kPa).
+Structural loads from a column or wall are usually greater than 1,000 kPa, while the soil's bearing capacity is commonly less than that (typically less than 400 kPa).
 By possessing a larger bearing area, the foundation distributes the pressure to the soil, decreasing the bearing pressure to within allowable values.
 A structure is not limited to one footing.
 Multiple types of footings may be used in a construction project.